 The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.170.3 (Calculating the Short-SSID).

-The PCR Operating Channel field contains operating class and channel information as defined in 9.4.1.22 (Operating Class and Channel field).The format of the Frame Body field is as defined in Figure 9-747a (Frame Body field format of WUR Discovery frame).The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.171.2.
+The (#52)Operating Channel field contains operating class and channel information as defined in 9.4.1.22 (Operating Class and Channel field).The format of the Frame Body field is as defined in Figure 9-747a (Frame Body field format of WUR Discovery frame).The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.171.2.
 The PCR Operating Channel field contains operating class and channel information as defined in 9.4.1.22.

 (…existing texts ….)